 (Kartiwa & Somantri, 2021) defines motivation as the willingness to put in high effort to achieve goals that are influenced by individual needs.
 In the context of students, motivation can come from internal factors such as interest in learning, as well as external factors such as teacher support and the school environment.
 Low motivation can hinder achievement even though multimedia and intelligence are available.

 (ZANJABILA, 2025) adding that motivation is the drive that creates a passion for learning.
-Teachers who are able to provide motivation will be more successful in guiding students.
+Teachers who who canprovide motivation will be more successful in guiding students.
 At MTsN Dairi, the low enthusiasm of students can be seen from the lack of participation in class discussions and the low consistency in doing assignments.

-Thus, there are three main factors that should be studied in improving learning achievement, namely the use of multimedia, intellectual intelligence, and student motivation.
+Thus, t three main factors should be studied in improving learning achievement, namely the use of multimedia, intellectual intelligence, and student motivation.
 According to (Cipto et al., 2023), these three factors interact with each other in determining academic success.
 This means that achievement is not only determined by a single factor, but also by a synergy between technological, cognitive, and psychological aspects.

 The development of educational technology today requires teachers to be more creative in integrating multimedia.
 (Damayanti et al., 2020) mentioned that multimedia helps students with different learning styles still be able to understand the material.
 However, the conditions at MTsN Dairi show that there are limitations in teachers' competence in designing multimedia-based learning.